M-25 (Michigan highway): West to Bay City

 Port Austin is the location of the historical northern terminus of US 25.
 Through town, M-25 turns north along Lake Street and runs concurrently with the northern end of M-53.
 The highway turns westward on Port Austin Road along the lake where M-53 terminates; this is also the point where the M-25 signage changes from northbound to westbound.
 West of town, M-25 turns south along the Saginaw Bay and meets Port Crescent State Park.
 From here south west, M-25 hugs the bay and its miles of beaches.
 North of Caseville is the Albert E. Sleeper State Park.
 Through Caseville, M-25 uses Main Street and passes the city beach off State Street.
 McKinley is home to the Scenic Golf & Country Club and Wild Fowl Bay.
 M-25 follows the shore of Wild Fowl Bay, a smaller bay off Saginaw Bay, to the city of Bay Port and the western terminus of M-142 on Fairhaven a smaller community south of Bay Port.
 From here south, the road is called Unionville Road and turns inland to Sebewaing.

 At Unionville, M-25 turns more westerly to round the bottom of Saginaw Bay into Bay City along Bay City-Forestville Road in Tuscola County.
 In the community of Quanicassee, it transitions to Center Road and crosses into Bay County.
 M-25 is routed the one-way street pair of 7th Street and McKinley Street before crossing the Veterans Memorial Bridge over the Saginaw River.
-West of the bridge, the one-way pairing of Jenny Street and Thomas Street are used before the two merge into Thomas Street west of the M-13 intersections.
+West of the bridge, the one-way pairing of Jenny Street and Thomas Street are used before the two merge into Thomas Street west of the M-13 intersections, where the LHCT departs.

 The western terminus is at the junction of I-75/US 23 and US 10.
 As the roadway crosses the I-75/US 23 freeway it feeds into the eastern end of US 10 freeway.